 The IOM-interface B-channels are used to convey the two 64-kbit/s user channels in both directions.

-However, the SCOUT-P(X) only transfers the data transparently in the activated state (inc. analog loop activated) while the data are set to '1' in any non activated state.
+Only in the activated states the data is transferred transparently.
+In all other states logical '1's are transmitted to the IOM interface.